windup/windup-quickstarts/ejb-beanutils-async/rules-java/README.md

 2. Build the quickstart and install the addon in Windup using the `addon-build-and-install` command in the Windup console.

-  The command uses the following syntax, where `QUICKSTART_HOME` refers the root directory of this `weblogic-javaee-servlet` quickstart:
+  The command uses the following syntax, where `QUICKSTART_HOME` refers the root directory of this `ejb-beanutils-async` quickstart:

         addon-build-and-install --projectRoot QUICKSTART_HOME/rules-java

    For example:

-        addon-build-and-install --projectRoot /home/username/windup-quickstarts/weblogic-javaee-servlet/rules-java
+        addon-build-and-install --projectRoot /home/username/windup-quickstarts/ejb-beanutils-async/rules-java

    You should see the following result.